I spend a great deal of time drawing as I find it the inspiration I need to facilitate carving, which in my work, is also an act of drawing.

-As my work is very large I roll up the paper so that I can then roll it out onto the inked block.
-I then hand press the back of the paper so that the ink will transfer, and when this is done, I then pull the paper back up off the block to view the resulting image.
+As my work is very large, I roll up the paper so that I can roll it out onto the inked block.
+I then press the back of the paper so the ink will transfer, and when this is done, I pull the paper back up off the block to view the resulting image.
 Each color must be carved and printed separately and pressed onto the paper until the composition is complete.